jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 1. VPC in ap-southeast-2 Region (you can choose any region that you like)
 2. 3 Subnets in 3 different availability zones
 3. Route table
-4. Launch configuration and Auto scaling group
+4. Launch configuration
-5. Launch Config and Autoscaling group
+5. Autoscaling group
 6. 3 EC2 instances (application servers) with code deploy agents installed
 7. An Application load balancer to load-balance the application servers
 7. CodeDeploy Deployment Group